Fionnuala Sweeney

-Fionnuala Sweeney (/fɪˈnuːlə/ fin-OO-lə, /ga/; born 1965) is an Irish anchorwoman and reporter.
-Based at CNN's headquarters in Atlanta and at CNN London, Fionnuala was also the solo host of the Eurovision Song Contest 1993 from Millstreet, County Cork.
+Fionnuala Sweeney (/fɪˈnuːlə/ fin-OO-lə, /ga/) is an Irish anchorwoman and reporter.
+Based at CNN's headquarters in Atlanta and at CNN London, Fionnuala was also the solo host of the Eurovision Song Contest from Millstreet, County Cork.

 Early life and education

-Fionnuala was born in Belfast, Northern Ireland in 1965, where she lived until she was 12, before moving to Dublin.
-She graduated with an Honours bachelor's degree in English and History and a Higher Diploma in Education from University College Dublin.
+Fionnuala was born in Belfast, Northern Ireland, where she lived until she was 12, before moving to Dublin.

 Career

 Radio

-Fionnuala's career in broadcasting began as newscaster on Chris Cary's Energy Power 103 FM in 1987, a "Superpirate" in Dublin where she was a co-presenter on "Wake Up With Energy" along with Pat Courtenay and Bob Gallico.
-In 1988 she left Energy to work as a newscaster at RTÉ 2FM before becoming a television reporter with RTÉ news.
+Fionnuala's career in broadcasting began as newscaster on Chris Cary's Energy Power 103 FM, a "Superpirate" in Dublin where she was a co-presenter on "Wake Up With Energy" along with Pat Courtenay and Bob Gallico.
+She left Energy to work as a newscaster at RTÉ 2FM before becoming a television reporter with RTÉ news.
 In early 2018, she returned to the RTÉ airwaves to co-present the political commentary show Late Debate [www.rte.ie/radio1/latedebate] on RTÉ Radio 1 at 10pm.

 Television journalism

-While a television journalist at RTÉ, Fionnuala was the sole host of the 38th Eurovision Song Contest in 1993.
+While a television journalist at RTÉ, Fionnuala was the sole host of the 38th Eurovision Song Contest.
 She then moved to CNN, where she was an anchor at CNN Headquarters in Atlanta, before relocating with CNN to London where she anchored World News Europe (and briefly World One), regularly traveling on assignment as a reporter to the Middle East and Europe.
 She also hosted Design 360, a program looking at the creative process, the social context, the business perspective and the influence of design throughout and beyond Europe.

-In 2002, she was named the anchor of Your World Today. and, in addition, anchored International Correspondents, a weekly behind the scenes look at the stories making global news, before returning to Atlanta to host CNN Newsroom and serving as the primary substitute on The International Desk.
+She was named the anchor of Your World Today. and, in addition, anchored International Correspondents, a weekly behind the scenes look at the stories making global news, before returning to Atlanta to host CNN Newsroom and serving as the primary substitute on The International Desk.